 Also, take care of social distancing between your employees’ seats.
 Remember that they should be at least a meter apart and that employees wear masks at all times.

 2. Arranging a safe transportation medium for your employees

 It’s your job to ensure your employees’ medium of transportation is safe.
-Whether it is a bus or a cab, different means of transport are hotbeds for viruses and germs because their surfaces contact numerous people.
+Whether it is a rental bus or a cab, different means of transport are hotbeds for viruses and germs because their surfaces contact numerous people.

 While employees who prefer their vehicle are safe, it is those who board public transport you should be worried about.

 Try to arrange some transportation for people coming from a particular region.
 This way, the risk of being in contact with viruses will be minimized.

 3. Organize informal discussion sessions for ensuring psychological safety

 While physical safety must remain your priority, it doesn’t mean you neglect the psychological aspects of wellbeing.
 The lockdown days, being caged within the four walls of our house, have been really tough. .

 Even though your employees have been working for you, chances are they might have felt left out many times.
 It is also possible that their productivity has been hampered, and they are facing problems and challenges.